aurelia/aurelia/docs/rfcs/RFC static observation.md

   class MyClass {
     binding() {
-      getObserver(this.details, 'name').subscribe({
+      getObserver(this.details, 'name').subscribe({ ... })

-        ...
-      })
+      getObserver(this.details, (d) => d.name).subscribe({ ... })
     }
   }
   ```

 ## API challenges

 As mentioned above, one problem that comes with static APIs is that there's no more a boundary between applications on the same page, with regards to observation.
-This can be compensated by enabling 3 ways of defining "observer locator" on a node:
+This happens to both normal & special HTML objects (elements).
+While currently, there's an adaptor API that can be used to mitigate this to a certain degree, it still requires care around organising the adaptors so that they dont override each other.

+To better solve this issue, there should be a hierarchy of observer locating strategies so that one application/usage can ensure their observation is not overriden by any other accidental global config.

+An example of this hierarchy is per the following:
-  - `au:observe` symbol on the node itself
+  - Check `au:observe` symbol on the node itself, if exist, then call ...
   - global static config of event based observation, similar to how current node observer locator works.
   - `au:observe` symbol on the node constructor